gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 ```

 ### Header configuration
-The header is a bit-mask or binary map of meta-data contained and configuration required.
+The header is a bitmap of meta-data contained and configuration required.
 ```cpp
 HEADER BITMASK
     1      2     3    4    5     6     7     8